tkhamez/eve-srp/README.md

 # EVE-SRP

-## Install/Update
+## Install

-To run the application you need PHP >=7.3 and a database supported by [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) (tested with MariaDB 10.2).
+To run the application you need PHP >=7.3 and a database supported by [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) (tested with MariaDB 10.6).

 - Create an EVE application at https://developers.eveonline.com
+- Clone the repository and build the frontend (see below) - there will be pre-built releases later.
-- Copy `.env.dist` to `.env` and adjust values or set the corresponding environment variables in another way.
+- Copy `.env.dist` to `.env` and adjust values or set the corresponding environment variables.
-  At the very least set EVE_SRP_SSO_CLIENT_ID and EVE_SRP_SSO_CLIENT_SECRET, the rest works as is when using Docker.
+  At the very least set EVE_SRP_SSO_CLIENT_ID and EVE_SRP_SSO_CLIENT_SECRET, the rest works as is when using the Docker development environment.
 - Make sure that the `storage` directory is writable by the webserver.
 - Install dependencies and generate Doctrine proxy classes with `composer install`.
 - Clear the template cache: `rm -R storage/compilation_cache`